Police culture: China

 Influenced by Confucian theories of moral order, police culture in China historically emphasized moral and ethical behavior rather than laws and punishment.
 This was reflected in promulgation of the directives of the Communist Party, which were perceived to set moral and ethical standards.
 Beginning in 1952, all police departments included a "political section" associated with the communist party whose role was to disseminate party policies and instruct police in moral behavior.

-Following the economic reforms of the late 20th century, police strategies in China shifted toward "harder" policing, with associated abuses of police power and deterioration of police community relations.
+Following the reform and opening up in the 1980s, police strategies in China shifted toward "harder" policing, with associated abuses of police power and deterioration of police community relations.
 Twenty-first century studies of Chinese policing have found that officers embrace aspects of traditional police culture including the "crime fighter" image, perceiving that service elements of policing distract from their more important goals of fighting crime.
 A 2017 study found that half of police supervisors found it necessary to violate regulations and restrictions on police behavior in order to do their jobs.